Kong/kongponents/docs/components/table-view.md

 ```

 :::tip NOTE
-If at least one column is `hidable` in the table, KTableView will render a dropdown on the right of the table toolbar, directly above the table, which will provide an interface for showing/hiding columns to the user.
+If at least one column is `hidable` in the table, KTableView will render a dropdown on the right of the table toolbar directly above the table, which will provide an interface for showing/hiding columns to the user.
 :::

 For an example of `headers` prop usage please refer to [`data` prop documentation](#data) below.